solidcouch/solidcouch/README.md

 This is a single page application written in React.

-You need Node v16.
+You need node v20.
 You can use [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) to switch to that particular version.
 You also need [yarn](https://classic.yarnpkg.com/en/docs/install).

 1. Clone this repository on your computer